 Starting date of the Shravan month in Nepal

-Falgun Maha Shivratri Vrat will be on Wednesday, February 26, 2025.
+Maha Shivratri Vrat will be on Sunday, February 15, 2026.
 Devotees offer Prasad to Lord Shiva, chant Mantra, and perform Arti to get blessings from Lord Shiva on the sacred Falgun Mahashivratri.

 They observe fast (Vrata), visit a temple, small or big, and perform Puja, holy Jalabhishek or Rudrabhishek.